Minors

 Hospitality and Event Planning

-The Hospitality and Event Planning minor offers non-management majors exposure to this multi-billion dollar industry.
+The Hospitality and Event Planning minor offers non-management majors exposure to this multi-billion-dollar industry.
 Students who enjoy working with people and seek a career with variety will find much to like in this customer-service oriented profession.

 The Hospitality and Event Planning minor consists of five courses: